-- With seriously good Double Plus (A++) sound or close to it on both sides, this copy will show you just how good the Mercury engineers were back in those days
+- With seriously good sound on both sides, this copy will show you just how good the Mercury engineers were back in those days

 - Dorati breathes life into these concert hall favorites as only he can, and the Mercury engineers (Fine and Eberenz) capture the excitement on tape as only they can